guyroutledge/atozcss/_drafts/2016-03-22-the-different-data-types-in-sass.md

 {% endhighlight %}

 Dividing lengths with the same units results in a number with no units.
-This can be a handy trick for stripping the units from any length value so you can perform more Sass magic on the value.
+This can be a handy trick for stripping the units from any length value so you can perform further Sass operations on the plain number value.

 {% highlight scss %}
 $a: 100px;